TThe outlines listed on this page are general descriptions of courses offered by Lourdes University. All outlines are provided in PDF format.

 MUS 316 Ensemble Leadership

 Allows advanced student to gain skills needed to be a good chamber ensemble leader, accompanist, or ensemble conductor.
 Addresses aspects of direction and leadership necessary to lead a performing ensemble or to accompany a soloist or ensemble.
-By arrangement with Department Chair.
+Pre-requisite: by arrangement with Department Chair.

 MUS 334 Music In Therapy